"With the knowledge Amy passed on to my children my youngest was able to skip Kindergarten because he was already prepared for First Grade! - Lainie

 Due to the challenges of transporting young children safely and my concern for your child's well-being, Amy & Kids Co. does not provide transportation in any form, including walking children to and from Lincoln Elementary or any other destination.
 In case of an emergency, 911 will be called and any ambulance or other transportation costs incurred will be the parent's responsibility.

-Daily Activities - TV/Movies
+Daily Activities - Screen Time/TV

 Daily Activities are Routine